1

 • A grandmother who won’t meet grandchildren

-• A scientist who might have cured something
+• A scientist who might have cured the thing that killed them

-• $4 million in lost economic value (if we’re being dead-eyed economists about it)
+• $4 million in lost economic value (if we’re being cold about it, which economists always are)

 Your Body Is Not Magic, It’s Just Broken

-2. You haven’t tested 99.999997% of the repair tools (166 billion possible molecules and you’ve tried ~0.003% of them, which is like trying to find your car keys by checking one pocket then giving up forever)
+You don’t fix them because you haven’t tested 99.999997% of the repair tools.
+There are 166 billion possible molecules.
+You’ve tried ~0.003% of them.
+That’s like trying to find your car keys by checking one pocket then giving up forever.

 What This Actually Costs